 These Terms require the use of arbitration on an individual basis to resolve disputes, rather than jury trials or class actions, and also limit the remedies available to you in the event of a dispute.

-Divorce.com provides an online divorce portal to give visitors a general understanding of the law that pertains to divorce and to provide an automated software solution to individuals who choose to prepare their own divorce documents.
+Divorce.com provides an online portal to give visitors a general understanding of the law that pertains to divorce and other family law issues, to provide an automated software solution to individuals who choose to prepare their own legal documents.
 Customers need not download or even license Divorce.com software.
 Divorce.com hosts its Divorce.com software as a backend service for customers when they create their own documents.
 The Site includes general information on commonly encountered divorce issues.
 At no time do we review your answers for legal sufficiency, draw legal conclusions, provide legal advice, opinions or recommendations about your legal rights, remedies, defenses, options, selection of forms, or strategies, or apply the law to the facts of your particular situation.
 Divorce.com is not a law firm and may not perform services performed by an attorney.
 Divorce.com, its Services, and its forms or templates are not a substitute for the advice or services of an attorney.

 Divorce.com strives to keep its legal documents accurate, current and up-to-date.
 However, because the law changes rapidly, Divorce.com cannot guarantee that all of the information on the Site or Applications is completely current.
 The law is different from jurisdiction to jurisdiction, and may be subject to interpretation by different courts.
 The law is a personal matter, and no general information or divorce tool like the kind Divorce.com provides can fit every circumstance.
 Furthermore, the divorce information contained on the Site and Applications is not legal advice and is not guaranteed to be correct, complete or up-to-date.
 Therefore, if you need legal advice for your specific problem, or if your specific problem is too complex to be addressed by our tools, you should consult a licensed attorney in your area.